Causal Inference with Spatio-temporal Data: Estimating the Effects of Airstrikes on Insurgent Violence in Iraq: Estimation and Inference

 \subsection{The Propensity Score for Point Process Treatments}

-As shown below, the propensity score plays an important role in our estimation.
+The propensity score plays an important role in our estimation.
 Here, we show that the propensity score for point process treatments has two properties analogous to those of the standard propensity score \citep{rosenbaum1983central}.
-That is, the propensity score is a balancing score, and under \cref{ass:unmeasured_conf} the treatment assignment is unconfounded conditional on the propensity score.

-\begin{prop} \spacingset{1.25} The propensity score $\propscore$ is a balancing score in that it satisfies: $f(W_t = w \mid \propscore, \history) \ = \ f(W_t = w \mid \propscore)$, for all $t$. \end{prop} \cref{theorem:balancing_score} allows us to empirically assess the propensity score model specification by checking the predictive power of covariates in $\history$ in a model for the treatment $W_t$, with and without adjusting for the propensity score.
-For example, if a covariate significantly improves prediction in a point process model for $W_t$ that adjusts for the estimated propensity score, then the covariate is not balanced and propensity score misspecification is likely.
+That is, the propensity score is a balancing score, and under \cref{ass:unmeasured_conf} the treatment assignment is unconfounded conditional on the propensity score. \begin{prop} \spacingset{1.25} The propensity score $\propscore$ is a balancing score.
+That is, $f(W_t = w \mid \propscore, \history) \ = \ f(W_t = w \mid \propscore)$ holds for all $t$. \end{prop} In practice, \cref{theorem:balancing_score} allows us to empirically assess the propensity score model specification by checking the predictive power of covariates in $\history$ for the treatment $W_t$ conditional on the propensity score.
+For example, if a covariate significantly improves prediction in a point process model of $W_t$ after adjusting for the estimated propensity score, then the covariate is not balanced and the propensity score model is likely to be misspecified.

 \begin{prop} \spacingset{1.25} Under \cref{ass:unmeasured_conf}, the treatment assignment at time $t$ is unconfounded given the propensity score at time $t$, that is, given \( \displaystyle f(W_t \mid \Whist[t-1], \anyhist[T][\allout], \anyhist[T][\allcovs]) \ = \ f(W_t \mid \history), \) we have